violinmelody/PSPWave/README.md

 ![Firmware Version](./screenshots/scr_firmware.jpg)

 > [!CAUTION]
-> Make sure you are installing it on PSP 3000 running CFW 6.61 ARK-5.
+> Make sure you are installing it on [PSP running CFW 6.61 ARK-5](https://github.com/PSP-Arkfive/ARK-5) or [PSVita running CFW 6.61 Adrenaline](https://github.com/TheOfficialFloW/Adrenaline)
-> Do not attempt to run it on PSP 1000, PSP 2000, older CFW or OFW.
+> Do not attempt to run it on older CFW or OFW.

 Copy the `PSPWave.prx` & `/Themes/` folder to: